-A. Additional option to facilitate online mode in nomination has been provided:

-(i) Nomination form will also be available online on the website of CEOs/DEOs.
-Any intending candidate may fill it online and its print may be taken for submission before the Returning Officer as specified in Form-1 (Rule-3 of Conduct of Election Rules 1961).

-(ii) Affidavit may also be filled online on the website of CEOs/DEOs, its print can be taken and after notarization it may be submitted along with the nomination form before the Returning Officer.

-(iii) Candidate may deposit security money through online mode at the designated platform.
+- A. Additional option to facilitate online mode in nomination has been provided: - (i) Nomination form will also be available on the online portal at https://suvidha.eci.gov.in.
+By creating an account, candidates can fill out the Nomination form, deposit the security amount, check availability of time slots and appropriately plan his/her visit to Returning Officer.
+Any intending candidate may fill it online and take its print for submission to the Returning Officer as specified in Form-1 (Rule-3 of Conduct of Election Rules 1961). - (ii) Affidavit may also be filled online.
+Once it is filled, take its printout and notorize it.
+It may be submitted along with the nomination for before the Returning Officer. - (iii) Candidate may deposit security money through online mode at the designated platform.
 However, a candidate will continue to have the option of deposit in cash in the treasury.